T3iL/T316-JQuery/README.md

 The purpose of jQuery is to make it much easier to use JavaScript on your website.

+The jQuery library contains the following features:

+-HTML/DOM manipulation
+-CSS manipulation
+-HTML event methods
+-Effects and animations
+-AJAX
+-Utilities

+Tip: In addition, jQuery has plugins for almost any task out there.

 ```javascript
 function fadeIn(el) { // Vanilla JavaScript
   el.style.opacity = 0;